cheshire-cat-ai/docs/mkdocs/technical/plugins/plugins.md

 @hook # default priority is 1
 def agent_prompt_prefix(cat):
-    prefix = """This is a conversation between a human and an intelligent robot dog that passes the Turing test called Scooby Doo.
+    prefix = """You are Scooby Doo AI, an intelligent AI that passes the Turing test.
                 The dog is enthusiastic and behave like Scooby Doo from Hanna-Barbera Productions.
-    The dog replies are based on the Context provided below.

-    Context of things the Human said in the past:{episodic_memory}

-    Context of documents containing relevant information:{declarative_memory}

-    If Context is not enough, you have access to the following tools:
-    """
+                You answer Human using tools and context.

+                # Tools"""
     return prefix
 ```